top of page

 For many, first loves come in the form of a human connection.
 But for Jency, born and raised in Jane and Finch, poetry was one of the first special bonds she formed at 11 years old - partly after being introduced to Tupac Shakur’s ‘The Rose That Grew From Concrete’.
 Later, poetry led her to develop an attraction for icons like Biggie, Nas & Wu-Tang Clan, alongside an appreciation of the lyricism and performance that came with the culture.

-Despite holding a PR diploma and being the powerhouse behind VYB3 & Co., initially, Jency wasn’t 100% convinced about owning a brand, especially as a woman in a male-dominated industry.
+Despite holding a PR diploma and being the powerhouse behind VYB3 & Co., initially, Jency wasn’t 100% convinced about operating a brand, especially as a woman in a male-dominated industry.
 Thanks to her consistency, grind, accountability and faith in God, she was able to breathe life into the project.
-Another pivotal moment was being let go from a long-awaited managerial promotion in the corporate world.

-As challenging as that was, at that moment, Jency realized that if she could reach and surpass multiple corporate goals, nothing could get in the way of achieving her dreams.
-VYB3 & CO celebrates purpose, grind, and ambition because it encourages kids and others to fulfil their dreams, instilling pride in underprivileged communities and creating growth opportunities.
-A future where urban youth don’t ever have to wonder if their presence and dreams are valid.
+As challenging as that was, at that moment, Jency realized that if she could reach and surpass multiple corporate goals, nothing could get in the way of achieving the dream behind the brand.
+VYB3 & CO celebrates legacy, purpose, and ambition because it encourages its supporters and others to fulfil their dreams.
+The objective: To instill pride in the underprivileged communities that raised her, and to create a blueprint to a future where urban youth don’t ever have to wonder if their presence and dreams are valid.

 It's 365 on this end.